n8harris/Hively/README.md

 **This document assumes the user is starting from scratch with no dependencies installed.
 If one of the dependencies mentioned is already installed on your system, please skip that step.**

 This website is a single-page application.
 The front-end of the site uses a custom API to retrieve content.
+The site can be access by going to [http://hivelyapp.io](http://hivelyapp.io) and clicking Sign Up.

 ## Project Setup